Eastynfromeast/wetube-reloaded/study/MongoDB_and_Mongoose.md

 ## 6.2-3 Edit Video

+- action of form : where are we going to send the data? url your server needs to have

-- difference between GET and POST
+### GET and POST

+- GET : default method, using for search
+- POST : when changing the data of database